Code-Institute-Submissions/milestone-project-53/README.md

 ### Active Bugs
 - [ ] bad crop on goldilocks bear image
-- [ ] carousel chevrons cover text
-- [ ] carousel chevrons active  border looks ugly
-- [x] Makes filter tracks to begininning of activities
 - [ ] Project 2 card 1 size

+### Squashed Bugs
+- [x] A [script was found](https://stackoverflow.com/questions/52924820/pause-bootstrap-carousel-when-playing-youtube-video) to prevent carousel scrolling while video was playing and to pause the video on manual control to the next page.
+However it required Bootstrap 4.4.1, which broke other Bootstrap functionality on the page.
+Ideally a fix can be found.
 - [x] Projects download shouldn't underline on hover
 - [x] Filter tags download shouldn't underline on hover
 - [x] Filter tags shouldn't link to home
 - [x] Filter tags should center

-### Squashed Bugs
-- [x] A [script was found](https://stackoverflow.com/questions/52924820/pause-bootstrap-carousel-when-playing-youtube-video) to prevent carousel scrolling while video was playing and to pause the video on manual control to the next page.
-However it required Bootstrap 4.4.1, which broke other Bootstrap functionality on the page.
-Ideally a fix can be found.
 - [x] Project download links
 - [x] Borders on story videos
 - [x] Story video size
 - [x] No video makes
 - [x] Sticky carousel arrows
+- [x] Makes filter tracks to begininning of activities
+- [x] carousel chevrons cover text
+- [x] carousel chevrons active  border looks ugly

 # Deployment